 Diet: The diet of this bird species mainly consists of small seeds such as legumes and grains.
 Aside from that, they also feed on small plant parts like leaves, green shoots, and flowers.

-Geographical Distribution: These desert birds are mostly found in the arid to semi-arid regions of northwestern Africa, North Africa, Middle East, southeastern Turkey, and some parts of Europe.
+Geographical Distribution: These desert birds are mostly found in the arid to semi-arid regions of northwestern Africa, North Africa, the Middle East, southeastern Turkey, and some parts of Europe.

-Adaptations: The Pin-tailed Sandgrouse is highly adapted to the life in very arid areas because of their dense plumage.
+Adaptations: The Pin-tailed Sandgrouse is highly adapted to life in very arid areas because of their dense plumage.
 Interestingly, those feathers give them enough insolation against the warm weather.

 11. Burrowing Owl (Athene cunicularia)